 Slovenia also came in eighth for Biodiversity and Habitat and 15th for Forests.
 However, Slovenia received fairly low scores for Air Quality, for it is plagued by the airborne pollutants PM2.5 and nitrogen dioxide.

 Spain came in sixth with a score of 88.91.
 It came in eighth for Water Resources and ninth for Water and Sanitation.
 It also placed in the top 20 in Biodiversity and Habitat.
 Spain did, however, get a low score in Agriculture for unsustainable practices.
 To its credit, it has shown improvement in this area and is has also demonstrated considerable improvements in Air Quality and Health Impacts.
+Are you a fan of green environmental products and projects?
+You can take Gravity Environmental Consulting anytime and learn how to be more careful with our planet.

 Portugal scored 88.63 that put it in seventh place.
 It earned a perfect score in Agriculture and thus came in first in that category.
 Portugal also placed in the top 20 in Water and Sanitation, Health Impacts and Climate and Energy.
 It received its lowest ranking and score in Forests for unsustainable logging practices.